scalien/keyspace/doc/Sphinx/source/configuration.rst

   database.cacheSize = 500M

-Set the cache size in backend database.
+Set the cache size of the backend database.
 Keyspace performance will degrade once the size of your database exceeds the cache size.
 Ideally, you should set this to a little less than the amount of RAM in your machine.

 ::